top of page

 Multimedia artist and educator with global environmental concerns working in Chicago.

-Summer 2023 Recent Work show at Lula Cafe, Chicago
+Fall 2023 Recent Work 2 person show at Lula, Chicago

 Summer 2020 Terrain/CNL ART IN PLACE Chicago, Participant